seantrott/entitlement_data_analysis/README.md

-# entitlement_data_analysis
+# Entitlement data analysis

-Data and analysis scripts for entitlement project.
+This repository contains the critical data and scripts to replicate the analysis in Trott & Rossano (Submitted).